"First Time in College" New Student Academic Advising Sessions

 - Initiate your myLane account and complete the New Student Information Session

 Bring paper & pencil, Placement test scores, your L number, current Lane catalog if you have one, and any questions you may have about beginning classes.
-Following your New Student Academic Advising Session, your next step will be to register for summer or fall term classes in myLane.
+Following your New Student Academic Advising Session, your next step will be to register for fall term classes in myLane.

 *Access the online version of the New Student Academic Advising Session here.
-Available for summer term (through August 10) and fall term (through September 20).
+Available for fall term through September 20.

 For Sessions in Cottage Grove, check the Cottage Grove schedule or call Mary Gilroy at (541) 463-4201

 For Sessions in Florence, call (541) 463-4800

 Have you been a Lane student in the past?
 If you have ever been a Lane student in the past, you will need to complete the Readmission application.

 Student Resources - View a compiled list of student services to assist you in your academic goals.